What Should I Do If I Chip My Tooth Fort Lee, NJ

 Many of the adults who visit our general dentist office prefer to repair their teeth using dental veneers.
 A veneer can be used to restore a chipped tooth, cover dark stains, close gaps in between teeth, and more.
 This makes veneers an incredibly popular option among our patients.

 If you have lost a tooth in addition to damaging one, we can use the solutions above to restore the damage and then work on replacing your missing tooth.
 We can do so using dental crowns and bridges or dental implants.
 Both solutions will restore the appearance and functionality of your smile.

-If you are wondering, “What should I do if I chip my tooth?” the best thing to remember is to call our our practice.
+If you are wondering, "What should I do if I chip my tooth?" the best thing to remember is to call our our practice.
 At Fort Lee Family Dental we always try to treat you right away so you do not experience unnecessary discomfort.
-Simultaneously, you can count on us to restore your tooth in a way that is both beautiful and natural-looking.
+Simultaneously, we will try everything in our power to restore your tooth in a way that is both beautiful and natural-looking.
 To schedule an appointment, call (201) 620-9772.

 Back to top of What Should I Do If I Chip My Tooth?

 If you chip your tooth, give us a call as soon as possible.
 If the chip is large enough, try to bring the piece of tooth that chipped off.
 The sooner we treat the chip, the better chance that we can re-attach the broken piece.What Should I Do If I Chip My ToothAt Fort Lee…